brunomaga/brunomaga.github.io/index.md

 </table>

 <p style="line-height: 1.6; margin-bottom: 0; clear: both;">
-I also keep a bookmark of [related publications]({{ site.publications_permalink }}).
-Enjoy, and feel free to reach out with bugs, improvements, or questions 🚀!
+I also maintain a list of <a href="{{ site.publications_permalink }}">relevant publications</a>.
+Enjoy, and feel free to reach out with feedback, fixes, or questions 🚀!
 </p>